pingcap/docs-tidb-operator/en/faq.md

 ## Is the cluster unavailable when the Ready field of TiDBCluster is false?

-After execute `kubectl get tc` command, maybe you notice that the Ready field of TiDBCluster false.
+After you execute the `kubectl get tc` command, if the output shows that the **Ready** field of a TiDBCluster is false, it does not mean that the corresponding TiDBCluster is not available, because the cluster might be in the process of upgrading or scaling up.

-It doesn't mean that the TiDB cluster is unavailable, maybe cluster is upgrading or scaling.
-You can check whether cluster is unavailable by connecting TiDB.
+To check whether a TiDBCluster is unavailable, you can try connecting to TiDB.